SeppeDeWinter/W65C02_emulator/README.md

 ```

-Results in the following debug output from the emulator:
+Results in the following debug output from the emulator (Press enter to step through the program):

 ```bash
 PC		0011